Ranganayakamma: Career

 Another important writing of hers is the Marx Capital parichayam, an introduction to Marx's Das Kapital in 3 volumes.
 The first volume was published in 1978 and there were no Telugu translations of Das Kapital available at that time.
 She wrote a three-volume novel Janaki Vimukti (meaning "Emanicipation of Janaki"), arguing that Marxism is the correct path to gender equality.

 The most outstanding feature of Ranganayakamma's writings is that she writes in the most lucid manner, and even her opponents acknowledge this fact.

-Her friends and team maintain a website (www.ranganayakamma.org) hosting details of her works.
+In 2001, she wrote For the solution of the ‘Caste’ question Buddha is not enough Ambedkar is not enough either Marx is a Must in which she made a critical analysis of Ambedkar's movement and pointed out the inconsistencies in his writings.
+In the book she describes the need for understanding Marxism to bring solution to the issue of caste.

-She won the Andhra Pradesh Government Sahitya Akademi Award for the novel Balipeetam in 1965.
+She won the Andhra Pradesh Government Sahitya Akademi Award for Balipeetam in 1965, and it was made into a film in 1975.
 However, since she came into contact with Marxism, she started opposing awards, whether governmental or non-governmental.
 She minimised writing novels as she felt there is a lot of work to do for Marxism and preaching Marxism to Telugu people.
 She emphasised the fact that unless the Proletariat knows the basic ideology of Communism, any revolution will not sustain.
 Her point of view is well reflected in her works like China lo Em Jarugutundi (What's happening in China) and Soviet Russia lo em jarigindi (What happened in Soviet Russia).
 Both books are introduction to Charles Bethalham's works.